-The SVF boiler vent and air connections are sized for DuraVent Fas-N-Seal, DuraVent PolyPro, PVC (SVF 1000 only), and CPVC.
+The SVF boiler vent or air connection is sized for 6" DuraVent Fas-N-Seal, DuraVent PolyPro, PVC, and CPVC.
 The installer must provide the correct adapters/reducers needed to connect to other approved vent manufacturer's products.

-For SVF 1000 models, the air inlet adapter must be installed on the top of the boiler.
+The air inlet adapter must be installed on the top of the boiler.
 See installation instructions on page 19.